LennartHennigs/RG35XX-H-Notes/README.md

 If you find this information helpful, please consider giving it a ⭐️ at GitHub. \
 And maybe consider [buying me a ☕️](https://ko-fi.com/lennart0815).

-Look at the [CHANGELOG](https://github.com/LennartHennigs/RG35XX-H-Notes/blob/main/CHANGELOG.md) to see recent changes to this document.
+Look at the [CHANGELOG](https://github.com/LennartHennigs/RG35XX-H-Notes/blob/main/CHANGELOG.md) for recent changes to this document.

 **Note**: This guide is standing on the shoulders of giants.
 Many of the tips here come from [beanioz on Reddit](https://www.reddit.com/r/RG35XX_Plus/comments/1b2zcyk/batocera_a_few_tips/) and other people on [Reddit](https://www.reddit.com/r/RG35XX_H/).